daniyalshah/CSCI2020U-FinalProject/FinalProject/README.md

 Shane Rego -

-How to use
+How To Use

+Program will have to be downloaded and compiled with IntelliJ

-Once the server and client are running, right click on the left pannel to add more particles Program will have to be downloaded and compiled with IntelliJ
+Once the server and client are running, right click on the left pannel to add more particles.
+Now move the mouse as desired.